-Police: Woman kidnapped as newborn 18 years ago is alive
+Woman stolen at birth learns true identity; 'Momma' charged

-DNA analysis identified the young woman, who now knows her birth name: Kamiyah Mobley, Jacksonville Sheriff Mike Williams said Friday at a news conference.
-He said she is in good health, but understandably overwhelmed.
+Thanks to DNA analysis, the 18-year-old now knows her birth name: Kamiyah Mobley.

-“She’s taking it as well as you can imagine.
-She has a lot to process,” the sheriff said.
-“I can’t even begin to comprehend it.”
+She’s in good health but understandably overwhelmed, Jacksonville Sheriff Mike Williams said.

-Police arrested Gloria Williams, 51, of Walterboro, South Carolina, at the home Mobley was living in and charged her with kidnapping and interference with custody.
+Gloria Williams, 51, was arrested at her home in Walterboro, South Carolina, early Friday on charges of kidnapping and interference with custody.

 Most Read Stories

-Note: This story has been corrected to show the date of the kidnapping was 1998, not 1988.